Our commitment to customers

 - NAB policies, programs and procedures.

-Because of this, she's able to spot instances when there may have been unintended outcomes for groups of customers due to the actions of NAB.
-When this occurs Catherine and the OCA will investigate and work across NAB to identify what needs to be done to put this right and how to avoid these types of issues happening again.
+They do this to identify insights, including where there may have been unintended outcomes for groups of customers due to the actions of NAB.
+When this occurs Catherine and the OCA will investigate and work across NAB to identify what needs to be done to put things right and how to avoid these types of issues happening again.

-In 2019/2020 some of the initiatives that OCA collaborated across NAB included:
+In 2019/2020 some of the initiatives that the OCA initiated or supported across NAB included:

 - Protecting customers in financially vulnerable positions by no longer dealing with unlicensed, fee-charging debt management providers who are seeking to negotiate credit assistance.

-- Supporting with the development of clear and transparent communications explaining NAB’s approach to repayment deferrals for customers.
+- Supporting the development of clear and transparent communications explaining NAB’s approach to repayment deferrals for COVID-impacted customers.

-- Enabling NAB colleagues to identify potential indicators of customers experiencing vulnerability and responding by providing additional care to those customers.
+- Enabling NAB colleagues to identify potential indicators of customers experiencing vulnerability and respond by providing additional care to those customers.

-- Collaborating with NAB Resolve (NAB’s complaints team) on continuous improvement initiatives that contribute to improving the experiences of customers who complain to NAB.
+- Collaborating with NAB Resolve (NAB’s complaints team) on continuous improvement initiatives to make it easier for customers when something has gone wrong and for us to make it right.

 - Improving the disclosure to customers on term deposit rollovers and enhancing the accessibility and online functionality for these customers.